 When a student is being considered for a suspension, the administrator in charge will notify the student of the basis for the proposed suspension.
 The student, in writing, will be given an opportunity to explain his/her view of the underlying facts.
-After that informal meeting, the Principal [or assistant principal or other administrator] will determine whether or not to suspend the student.
+After that informal meeting, the principal or principal's designee will determine whether or not to suspend the student.
 If the decision is made to suspend the student, s/he and his/her parents will be given written notification of the suspension within one (1) school day setting forth the reason for the suspension, the length of the suspension, and the process for appeal.
-The suspension may be appealed, within ten [10] days after receipt of the suspension notice If the assistant principal issued the suspension, the appeal will be to the principal.
-If the principal issued the suspension, the appeal will be to the superintendent.
-Any appeal of the superintendent's decision will be made to the Court of Common Pleas.
-If the superintendent imposed the suspension the appeal will be to the Board of Education.
-The request for an appeal must be in writing.
+The suspension may be appealed, within ten [10] days after receipt of the suspension notice If the assistant principal issued the suspension, the appeal will be to the superintendent.
+Any appeal of the suspension the suspension the appeal will be to the suspension the suspension the appeal will be to the suspension the suspension the appeal will be to the suspension.